Introduction

 A quick splash every day can feel like good care, but it often only wets the surface.

-This encourages roots to stay shallow.
-Then, when the top layer dries out in hot weather, plants struggle even though you feel as if you have been watering regularly.
+That encourages roots to stay shallow.
+Then, when the top layer dries out, plants struggle even though you feel as if you have been watering regularly.

 Sowing Into Dry Soil